Traffic on the Rise. The 6 Busiest Two Lane Highways in Montana - NewsBreak

 Did You Know This Popular Summer Business Started in Montana?

-This business is known for providing travelers with fantastic, cheap places to stay in almost any part of the country.
-Most businesses in Montana are small, locally owned ventures.
+This place is known to be a fantastic place for travelers and families wanting to see any part of the country.
+Montana is a state where most businesses are small, locally owned ventures.
 We typically don't see Fortune 500 companies start here.
-There is, however, one company that was founded in Montana that is now an essential part of travel in the United States.
+There is one company though, that not only was founded in Montana but is an essential part to traveling throughout the United States.

 Northern Lights making rare appearance in Montana